This is a PATC course and it will be held in English.

 - Introduction to Python for high performance computing

-- Models for applications integrating MPI, OpenMP and accelerator specific paradigm
+- Models for applications integrating MPI, OpenMP OpenACC, CUDA and CUDA Fortran paradigms

 The school is aimed at PRACE users, final year master students, PhD students, and young researchers in computational sciences and engineering, with different backgrounds, interested in applying the emerging technologies on high performance computing to their research.